mhabbo01/readme-generator/README.md

   After installation, in the integrated terminal type node index.
 Follow each prompt and enter the required & optional fields.
 If successful, the README.md file will be in the /dist folder.

   ## License
-  Permission to use this application is granted under the ISC license. <https://opensource.org/licenses/ISC>

   ## Contributing
   None